 In June 2022, the Community Growing Space was launched behind the Clifford Whitworth Library.
 The idea was originally proposed during a Green Campus Group meeting and taken forward by the Environmental Sustainability Team.
-Funding of £4,000 was received from the Salford Advantage Fund; this was used to prepare the space by creating a hardstanding and purchasing first planters and tools.
-The garden now features 8 planters, a shed (filled with tools, seeds, litter picking equipment, etc.), four benches and two bird feeders.
+Funding of £4,000 was received from the Salford Advantage Fund; this was used to prepare the space by creating a hardstanding and purchasing planters and tools.
+The garden now features 8 planters, a tool shed, four benches, two greenhouses, a bug hotel, and a bird feeder.
+All wooden features were made locally, from reclaimed wood.
 Two patches of wildflowers have also been created which attract many pollinators in the warmer months.
 Most of the flowers, herbs and vegetables have been planted using bulbs and seeds donated by our community; students, staff and visitors were also encouraged to help themselves to the resulting produce, so that the garden can "give back" to them.

-Figure 54: Community Growing Space.
+Figure 51: Community Growing Space.

-Figure 55: Planting event at the Community Growing Space with the student Wildlife Society.
+Figure 52: Planting event at the Community Growing Space led by the student Wildlife Society.

-Several events have taken place in the community garden, involving the EST, the Wildlife Society, Salford Ranger Team, and local community members and groups, such as Growing Togetherness based in Buile Hill Park.
-More events are planned for spring and summer 2023.
-We are also working on establishing a regular volunteering group to ensure the garden is being properly maintained and developed.
+Several events have taken place in the community garden, involving the Sustainability Team, the student Wildlife Society, Salford Ranger Team, and local community members and groups, such as Growing Togetherness based in Buile Hill Park.
+Throughout spring and summer 2023 we also ran weekly community gardening sessions.
+We are working on establishing a regular volunteering group to ensure the garden is being properly maintained and developed.